yk-ren/AutoRec/README.md

 ## Introduction

-AutoRec is a type of autoencoder model, which use in collaborative filtering for predicting missing rating of user-item matrix.
-This respository implement AutoRec model in Pytorch.
+AutoRec is a type of Collaborative Filtering model based on autoencoder paradigm.
+AutoRec try to predict rating for This respository implement AutoRec model in Pytorch.

 ## How to use this respository